taz1003/PP5-breast-cancer-diagnosis-new/README.md

 1. The client is interested in understanding the key diagnostic features most strongly correlated with malignant tumors so that oncologists can focus on the most relevant indicators during patient evaluations.
 2. The client is interested in determining whether a newly detected tumor is malignant or benign.
 If malignant, the client is also interested in identifying the severity group (cluster) based on historical patient patterns.
 Using these insights, the client expects recommendations on the most critical diagnostic factors to monitor and strategies to improve early detection and intervention for high-risk cases.

+The client also presented the criteria for the performance goal of the predictions:

+- At least 90% Recall for Malignant and 90% Precision for Benign cases.
+- Clustering validation with Silhouette Score ≥ 0.4 for meaningful group separation.

 The client has access to a publicly available dataset containing detailed breast cancer diagnostic measurements, including tumor size, texture, shape, and other cell nucleus characteristics, along with confirmed classifications of each case as malignant or benign.

+## Hypothesis and how to validate?

+### Hypothesis One

+***"Higher tumor size and area (area_worst) significantly increase the likelihood of malignant diagnosis."***

+- A Correlation study (Pearson/Spearman + Multivariate analysis)  can help in this investigation.

+### Hypothesis Two

+***"Higher concavity and perimeter features are strongly linked with malignant diagnosis."***

+- A correlation study (Pearson/Spearman + Multivariate analysis) and Cluster Analysis can help in investigating if this is true.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks